JimMcL/YetAnotherTracker/README.md

 <a id="Tracks"></a>
 ### Creating tracks

-To create tracks, detected objects must be combined between frames.
+To create tracks, detected objects must be combined across frames.
 A Kalman filter (option `-k <arg>`, `--kalman <arg>`) is used to combine detected objects across frames into tracks.
 The filter `<arg>` can be one of `veryfast`, `fast`, `normal`, `slow`, or `veryslow`.
 The maximum distance (in pixels) is specified